Twenty-five pence (British coin)

-The British decimal twenty-five pence (25p) coin was a commemorative denomination of sterling coinage issued in four designs between 1972 and 1981.
-These coins were a post-decimalisation continuation of the traditional crown, with the same value of a quarter of a pound.
+The British decimal twenty-five pence (25p; also called a crown) piece is a commemorative denomination of sterling coinage issued in four designs between 1972 and 1981; they have a nominal value of 1/4 of a pound.
+These coins were a post-decimalisation continuation of the traditional crown with the same face value (five shillings, equal to 1/4 of a pound).
 Uniquely in British decimal coinage, the coins do not have their value stated on them.
 This is because previous crowns rarely did so.
 The British regular issue coin closest to the coin's nominal value is the twenty pence coin.

-The coins were issued for commemorative purposes and were not intended for circulation, although they remain legal tender and are accepted at Post Offices.
+Twenty-five pence coin issues were discontinued after 1981 due to the prohibitive cost to the Royal Mint of producing such large coins with such small value.
+From 1990 the "crown" was revived as the commemorative five pound coin, having the same dimensions and weight but a value twenty times as great.
+The two can be distinguished because the five pound coin is marked with its value.

+The decimal twenty-five pence piece remains legal tender in amounts up to £10, although they were not intended for circulation as they are commemorative issues.
 The coins weigh 28.28 g and have a diameter of 38.61 mm.
 The coins were minted in Copper-Nickel.
 There were 4 designs.

-Twenty-five pence coin issues were discontinued after 1981 due to the prohibitive cost to the Royal Mint of producing such large coins with such small value.
-From 1990 the "crown" was revived as the commemorative five pound coin, having the same dimensions and weight but a value twenty times as great.
-The two can be distinguished because the five pound coin is marked with its value.